bcgov/mds/USAGE.md

 ### Setting up local development

-Keycloak needs to be set up for the application to run properly, a keycloak user (admin/admin) needs to be made, and we need some test data.

-Run the following commands after cloning the repo.
-The first command will do a one-time setup of your environment so that you can do all your development locally.
+If you are developing without an IDIR, or if remote Keycloak is down, you'll need to run a local Keycloak instance.
+The local development environment is based on `.env-dev-local-keycloak`.
+You can make a copy of this file as `.env` and/or run the following command to set up a local Keycloak instance.

 ```
 make local-dev
 ```

-Make sure your local docker is up and running before running the next step.

-Every time you wish to have a completely fresh environment, with MDS user admin/admin and random data, run the following:
+If you wish to have a completely fresh environment, you can run the following command at any time:

 ```
 make rebuild-all-local
 ```

-NOTE: It will take quite a bit longer for the other servers to start up, give it a few minutes before the frontend and backend are properly online.
+NOTE: Always wait for all commands to complete before running subsequent commands.

 ### Troubleshooting